neo4j-partners/amazon-cloud-formation-neo4j/custom-templates/neo4j-alb-with-ssl/README.md

 2) Once the CloudFormation template has deployed, you will need to review the outputs and take note of the values shown.
 ![](images/outputs.png?raw=true)

-3) Create a another CNAME to point from your desired SSLDomain to the FQDN of the Network Load Balancer
+3) Create a another CNAME to point from your desired SSLDomain to the FQDN of the Application Load Balancer
 ![](images/create-cname-for-nlb.png?raw=true)

 4) Once the DNS records have propogated, your neo4j deployment can be accessed using your SSL domain (https://SSLDOMAIN:7474/browser/)